ingridbmason/Network-literacy/PITCHME.md

 - 8 seconds | 100 Mbps (on the NBN)
 - microseconds | 10 Gbps (on the NREN)

+Note:
+100MB is larger than the size of files that can be attached to a gmail message (size limit of 25MB for emails sent and 50MB for emails received).
+See Google Update: https://gsuiteupdates.googleblog.com/2017/03/receive-emails-of-up-to-50mb-in-gmail.html

 ---
 @title[100TB Speed Tests]
 ### 100TB Speed Test